Atlantic City Seagulls (TSHL): History

+Baltimore Orioles goalie Omar Kelly (left) blocks a shot by the Atlantic City Seagulls' Herb Foster on March 21, 1939 at Riverside Stadium in Washington, D.C.

 The Seagulls began as an independent amateur team in 1930, playing exhibition games in their inaugural season.
 After formalizing the organization the following year, the team became a founding member of the Tri-State Hockey League.
 After the Seagulls won the championship, the league folded and was replaced by the Eastern Amateur Hockey League in December.
 Atlantic City was a staple of the EAHL for nine seasons but the team began experience problems due to World War II.
 Due to financial and personnel constraints, the team posted its worst performance in 1942.
 After the season, the Philadelphia Rockets announced that they were suspending operations.
 The Seagulls then moved to Philadelphia, taking up residency at the Philadelphia Arena, which, although was a small venue, was in a much more populated area.

 After the war, a second Atlantic City Seagulls team was founded, although it had no connection to this franchise.